PsychoPoet Research Initiative

 How do I take inositol?

-Tablets are 650mg each (in the UK).
-The usual supplementary dose is 1-3 tablets per day, taken with food.
-If you take powder, the usual daily dose is 1/4 of a teaspoon three times per day, taken with food.
+If you take powder, the usual daily dose is something like 1/4 of a teaspoon three times per day, taken with food.
 1/4 of a teaspoon is approximately 1g, or 1000mg.
 Be sure you do not get teaspoons (the little ones) confused with tablespoons (the big ones)!
 You can dissolve the powder in water and drink the lot or you can eat the powder and wash it down with water.

 When do I take it?

-If you split your dose up through the day, standard practice would be morning, noon and night, taken with food.
+If you split your dose up through the day, standard practice would be morning, noon and night, taking it with food.
+You do not have to split the dose up if you don't want to.

 If you find inositol makes you tired, take it at night before bed.